National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Finally, N3C's governance structures may be of interest to other organizations embarking on large-scale, team-science efforts. @sec-governance introduces these perspectives.

-Regardless of how you think your institution can work with N3C, getting started is as simple as reaching out–either by contacting [N3C leadership](https://covid.cd2h.org/team), submitting a ticket to our enclave-external helpdesk, or just stopping by office hours.
+Regardless of how you think your institution can work with N3C, getting started is as simple as reaching out–either by contacting [N3C leadership](https://covid.cd2h.org/team), submitting a ticket to our enclave-external help desk, or just stopping by office hours.
 More information on these latter two options may be found in @sec-support.